Google Workspace Integration

 3. Select the Organizational Unit from which users will be imported.

-4. Assign a User Role to apply access permissions within Asset Panda (e.g., Collaborator, Admin, etc.).
+4. Assign a User Role to apply access permissions within Asset Panda Pro (for example, Collaborator or Admin).

 5. In the mapping section, map fields such as: